Understanding best practices for using Canvas

 Canvas is the approved LMS for all campuses within the UM System.
 Canvas provides privacy, security and digital accessibility for all participants.
 Because the UM System pays for Canvas hosting and administration, students do not need to pay extra fees to access Canvas.

 Conducting all learning activities within Canvas protects students’ rights under the Family Educational Rights and Privacy Act (FERPA).
-Two-factor authentication provides privacy and security for student interactions and grades.
-In contrast, having students submit assignments or giving them information about grades by email is a privacy risk as the wrong recipient can receive these messages.
-In addition, bad actors could intercept them.
+Multi-factor authentication provides privacy and security for student interactions and grades.
+In contrast, having students submit assignments or giving them information about grades by email is a privacy risk as the wrong recipient, perhaps even a bad actor, can receive these messages.

 However, as noted in the QCR recommendation, the expectation that all online courses use Canvas does not mean that they only use Canvas.